Inspired by Sevdah, Bosnian love songs, in celebration of peace, unity and equality!

 So I have become not only a resident of Seattle, but an actual Seattlean.
 My wife and I have our favorite restaurant, our daughter was born here, we grew to love summers in Seattle, lake Chelan reminds us of the Croatian coast, vitamins help through the rainy days, and I don't feel upset any more if I get stuck driving behind the old folks in Ballard.

 There are many common denominators between Sarajevo and Seattle.
 They both begin with the letter S, they are both rich in culture, and parts of the landscape is surprisingly similar.
-But, the biggest one of all, what really connects these two cities half a planet apart, is actually - me (and I mean other people like me).
+But, the biggest one of all, what really connects these two cities are their people.

-There is a very special feeling when your life is slowly destroyed by a series of events over which you have no control.
+There is a very particular feeling when your life gets destroyed by series of events that are out of your control.
 You pick up what is left, and try to rebuild it piece by piece, often wondering how did this happen?
 Is this the end of one cycle, or the beginning of another?
-It is a cold and bitter, but at the same time a wonderful feeling that not really everyone can understand.
-I wanted to share this feeling with others, and what better way to do this than music!
+It is a cold and bitter, but at the same time an optimistic feeling that not really everyone gets to experience.
+What better way to share this feeling with others, then through music!

-I believe that music is the very essence from which the Universe is created.
-Everything in it from the smallest particles to largest galaxies oscillates and vibrates in some frequency, which is really nothing but a really small (or a really big) tune, and if you could scale down the space, or super size yourself, you could hear the eternal song of the universe.
-So, maybe that's not possible, but I thought if I can put together musicians from one place and ask them to play music from another how they hear it - this could sound the same way I feel for past 20 years.
+The music is the very essence from which the Universe is created.
+Everything in it from the smallest particles to largest galaxies oscillates and vibrates in a particular frequency, which creates a really small, or an incredibly large tune, and if you could scale down the space, or supersize yourself to a size of a planet or a star, you could hear the eternal song of the universe.